 - Have users agree to a company terms and conditions that hold them responsible if they choose to go out of compliance.
 Have administrators monitor unmanaged devices.

 - Manage application access and security by using application timers.
-Decreased time-out values increase security, but can affect user experience.
+Decreased time-out values increase security, but might affect user experience.

 When MDM enrollment is required